EndPointCorp/end-point-blog/2014/07/24/postgresql-conflict-handling-with.html.md

 </span>
 ```

 That was an obviously oversimplified example, as we picked “A” for no discernible reason!
-These conflict handlers can be quite complex, and are only limited by your imagination—and your business logic.
+These conflict handlers can be quite complex, and are only limited by your imagination—​and your business logic.
 As a final example, let’s have the code examine some other things in the database, and as well as jump out of the database itself(!) to determine the resolution to the conflict:

 ```perl
 ## ctest3.pl - a somewhat silly conflict handler for Bucardo.